-The mission of Mindful Care Adult Day Services is to help persons with Alzheimer’s disease, related dementia disorders, and other frailties of age live their lives with dignity and respect while providing relief to their care partners and support for their families.
+The mission of Mindful Care Adult Day Services is to help persons with Alzheimer’s disease, related dementia disorders, and other frailties of age live with dignity and respect while providing relief to their caregivers and support for their families.

 It is the policy of this agency to provide services to all individuals whose needs may be met by Mindful Care Adult Day Services without regard to race, creed, age, gender, national origin, or color.

 Mindful Care ADS operates the center to meet the minimum national standards for elder care.
 These standards relate to the facilities, staff, health and safety procedures, nutrition, staff participant ratios, and record keeping.
 County and city health, fire and safety offices routinely inspect New Vision Baptist Church.
 Mindful Care ADS is licensed by the state of Tennessee, Department of Human Services as of November 10, 2017.